bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 * Reduce I/O for potential performance wins

 Note:
-A few years back I had an assigment to build a mobile client with offline support and the ability to download and handle many layers of vector data for which vector tiles seemed the best available choice because it's optimized for rendering and size.
-A requirement was to use a swedish reference system.
+A few years back I had an assigment to build a mobile client with offline support and the ability to download and handle many layers of vector data with user controllable visiblity.
+Vector tiles seemed the best available choice.
+But I also had the requirement to use a swedish reference system which was not supported by the toolchains to create vector tiles at the time.

-So my main reason to look into the details of encoding vector tiles was to support custom projections.

-I did hack my own toolchain in Java at one point and while it worked I wasn't happy to maintain it.
+I did hack my own toolchain in Java and while it worked it wasn't code I wanted to see again.
 So I was interested in a more simple toolchain.

-It bothered me that toolchains was essentially middleware requiring I/O and serialization of the source data, so I thought why not do this directly in PostGIS to simplify and reduce I/O.
+It bothered me that toolchains was essentially middleware requiring I/O and serialization of the source data, so I thought why not do this directly in PostGIS which had the potential to both simplify and improve efficiency.

 ---